-Under penalties of perjury, I declare that I have read this return and the facts stated in it are true.

-Signature of Taxpayer Date Signature of Preparer Date ()) Telephone Number - ()Telephone Number Discretionary Sales Surtax - Lines 15(a) through 15(d) 15(a). .
-Exempt Amount of Items Over \$5,000 (include ed in Column 3) 15(b). .
-Other Taxable Amounts NOT Subject to Surta x (included in Column 3) 15(c). .
-Amounts Subject to Surtax at a Rate Different Than Your County Surtax Rat te (included in Column 3)15(c).
-15(d). .
-Total Amount of Discretionary Sales Surtax Due (included in Column 4) 16.
-Hope Scholarship Credits (included in Line 6 6) 17.
-Taxable Sales/Untaxed Purchases or Uses of Electricity (included in Line A 18.
-Taxable Sales/Untaxed Purchases of Dyed Di esel Fuel (included in Line A) 19.
-Taxable Sales from Amusement Machines (in ncluded in Line A) 20.
-Rural or Urban High Crime Area Job Tax Cred its 21.
-Other Authorized Credits
+Under penalties of perjury, I declare that I have read th is return and the facts stated in it are true chack policinos of polycry, account that i have road in Signature of Taxpayer Date Signature of Preparer Date Telephone Number ()Telephone Number D iscretionary Sales Surtax - Lines 15(a) through 15(d) - 15(a).
+Exempt Amount of Items Over \$5,000 (included in Column 3) 15(b).
+Other Taxable Amounts NOT Subject to Surtax (included in Column 3) 15(c).
+Amounts Subject to Surtax at a Rate Different Than Your County Surtax Rate (included in Column 3) 15(d).
+Total Amount of Discretionary Sales Surtax Due (included in Column 4) 15(d).
+16. Hope Scholarship Credits (included in Line 6) 16.
+17. Taxable Sales/Untaxed Purchases or Uses of Electricity (included in Line A) 17.
+18. Taxable Sales/Untaxed Purchases of Dyed Diesel Fuel (included in Line A) 18.
+19. Taxable Sales from Amusement Machines (included in Line A) 19.
+20. Rural or Urban High Crime Area Job Tax Credits 20.
+21. Other Authorized Credits 21.